How an Indigenous vet who was programmed to kill, found his spirituality | CBC News

 "I was programmed to kill.
 That was my job," said Greenwalt.

-Greenwalt was 17 years old and looking to fill a void in his life.
-That was when he enlisted in the U.S. Marine Corps and was put through their rigourous military boot camp training.
+Greenwalt was 17 and looking to fill a void in his life.
+That was when he enlisted in the U.S. Marine Corps and was put through their rigorous military boot camp training.

 "I had a father who was very abusive and I needed to get away from that," said Greenwalt.